harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

 1. Clones the code repo for an app.
 2. Uses a Kubernetes cluster build infrastructure.
 3. Builds the app code and runs unit tests.
-4. Packages the app as a Docker image, and uploads it to Docker Hub.
+4. Packages the app as a Docker image, and uploads it to a Docker Hub repo.
-5. Pulls the uploaded image into the build infrastructure as a service dependency.
+5. Pulls the uploaded image into the build infrastructure as a dependency.
 6. Runs an integration test against the app.

 <details>